-I am a Data Scientist working with various forms of data from computer games in order to improve design and development of Interactive Digital Entertainment – notably computer games – and improve the user experience of these applications.
+I am a Professor at the DC Labs, University of York, working with various forms of data from computer games in order to improve design and development of Interactive Digital Entertainment – notably computer games – and improve the user experience of these applications.
 On this website you will find examples of my research and development work, a personal blog, links to a great number of projects and information for companies seeking consulting or scientific partners as well information for students and academic colleagues.

 In brief, my research and consulting work centers on the analysis of user behavior in – and around – games.
 The reason I work with games is simple: They provide unprecedented access to incredibly detailed measures of behavior.
 Using logging technology, it is possible to capture the second-by-second interaction between user and game.
 This kind of precision is not possible in the real world, and provides incredible opportunities to study human behavior and how it can be affected – whether for the purposes of improving the user experience, optimizing design, facilitating learning, or monetization.
 One of the central challenges in this endeavour is the massive scale these kinds of behavioral data can reach, and the high degree of complexity.
 Imagine working with data describing thousands of actions across hundreds of variables from millions of players.
 Now imagine adding contextual data – demographics, video capture, physiological data, personality information, geographic information and much more … deriving actionable insights from such datasets requires not only analytical skills but also a deep understanding of an passion for games.
 I fundamentally form part of an inernational community of analysts in the private and academic sectors who try to derive meaning from user behavior in games, in order to inform game development.